Fibromyalgia pain can come and go. When pain strikes, are you prepared with coping strategies?By Mayo Clinic Staff

-Fibromyalgia pain tends to fluctuate.
-On the days when your fibromyalgia pain flares, everything you try to do can seem more difficult.
-It's easy to become discouraged.
+Fibromyalgia pain tends to come and go throughout your body.
+On the days when your symptoms flare, everything can feel more difficult — and it's easy to become discouraged.

-One of the hardest things to accept may be that there is no cure for fibromyalgia.
+Sometimes, one of the toughest things to accept is that there is no cure for fibromyalgia.
 While lifestyle changes and medications can lessen the severity of your fibromyalgia pain or fatigue, you will continue to have good days and bad days.

-When fibromyalgia pain or fatigue is severe, you might not be thinking clearly.
-A flare of fibromyalgia symptoms can send you into a spiral of stress and despair if you aren't prepared.
+When fibromyalgia pain or fatigue is severe, it might be tough for you to think clearly.
+A flare of fibromyalgia symptoms can send you spiraling into stress and despair if you aren't prepared.
 But having a plan to follow gives you a sense of control over your signs and symptoms.

 Studies have shown that what we say to ourselves inside our heads can affect our perception of pain.
-Turning negative thoughts into positive ones takes practice, but is worth the effort.
+Turning negative thoughts into positive ones takes practice, but it's worth the effort.

 |I can't do anything because of my symptoms.